 It is said that Epictetus’ teachings influenced more people than Plato’s.
 Many people, including affluent folks and great thinkers, were highly interested in his teachings.

 Here are some of his brilliant philosophical teachings I would love to share with you.

 1.How To Achieve Your Goals

 According to the stoic philosopher, you can only get what you want if you work extremely hard.
 He also believed that you can achieve your goals if you quit doing anything that doesn’t move you towards them and only

 2.Stop Being Concerned With Things Beyond Your Power

 Epictetus taught that we should only be concerned with the things we can change.
-He believed it’s a waste of time and energy to be concerned with the things, such as other people’s character, the past, or the weather, which we don’t have the power to change.
-He argued that we only live well when we allow the things we can’t control do as they please.
+He believed it’s a waste of time and energy to be concerned with the things, such as other people’s character, the past, the weather, which we can’t change.
+He argued that we only live well when we allow the things we can’t control to do as they please.